liip-lausanne/coding-standards/docs/accessibility/README.md

 # Accessibility

-The web is for everyone and therefor, we aim to target [WCAG 2.1 level AA](https://www.w3.org/TR/WCAG21/) for everything if not stated otherwise.
+The web is for everyone and therefore, we aim to target [WCAG 2.1 level AA](https://www.w3.org/TR/WCAG21/) for everything if not stated otherwise.

 [Read more about Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/)